 The first time I saw it, I was stepping into the cabin to be interviewed.
 Fresh out of college, still awaiting my PG Psychology results, here I was, having cleared the first phase -the all India written entrance exam and stepping into the second and final phase- the personal interview.
 I was one of many prospective candidates, seeking admission to the prestigious PG Diploma in Guidance and Counselling at the NCERT.

-I remember being asked to explain the difference between a clinical and a counseling psychologist.
-I remember doing a mental ‘jump of joy’.
-It was like they’d asked me to defend my thesis.
-I had duly considered MPhil at NIMHANS ( aka India’s Mecca for aspiring Clinical psychologists) and had willingly chosen PDGnC at NCERT ( India’s Mecca for aspiring Counseling psychologists) over it.
+In the selection interview, I was asked to explain the difference between a clinical and a counseling psychologist.
+I remember doing a mental ‘jump of joy’.. to me, it was as if they’d asked me to defend my thesis.
+I had duly considered MPhil at NIMHANS ( aka India’s Mecca for aspiring Clinical psychologists) and had willingly chosen PGDGnC at NCERT ( India’s Mecca for aspiring Counseling psychologists) over it.
 I remember nailing it.
 But then, everything in that interview didn’t go as smoothly.
 I remember being asked, what must ‘not’ be done during counseling.
 I remember my heart sinking as I rummaged my brain for an answer.
-I remember looking up at the poster.
+I remember looking up at 'the' poster.
 I remember answering ’no advice giving?’
 I was being interviewed by true educators.
 They didn’t judge me merely for the information (or lack of it) in my head, but for my passion, resourcefulness, ability and willingness to learn.
 I got accepted into the course as a trainee counselor.

 Little did I know then, that this would be my first formal learning towards becoming a professional counseling psychologist - Counseling is not Advice Giving.